charnugagoo/InvertedIndex/parser/readme.txt

 The final inverted lists do not have the words or word IDs inside each posting anymore.

 The data may be larger than the memory size, and thus we use I/O-efficient algorithms for index construction.
-We implement this homework in two components.
-One for generating intermediate indices from the files and writing these indices out in partially sorted form.
+We generate intermediate indices from the files and writing these indices out in partially sorted form.
-One for merging the indices into the final index and lookup structures.
+We merge the indices into the final index and lookup structures.
 We implement our own I/O-efficient merging procedure.

 -----------------------------------------